simon04/gnome-shell-extension-weather/README.md

 ### Configuration

-Use `gsettings` from the command line, with tab completion.
+Click the gear icon in the menu to launch `cinnamon-weather-settings`, or use `gsettings` from the command line, with tab completion.

 #### Location